trishameyer/mboutique/README.md

 ### Step 3 - Save to gitHub

 1. `git add .` - Add all files for staging
-2. `git commit -m "MBoutique Home page"` - Commit the files with a message of "MBoutique Home page"
+2. `git commit -m "MBoutique Our Macarons page"` - Commit the files with a message of "MBoutique Our Macarons page"
 3. `git push origin master` - Push these files to a remote location (origin master)